S-Abel-Programmer/S-Abel-Programmer/README.md

 # 💫 About Me:
-I am currently working on content creation<br>I'm looking to collaborate on software testing-related content creation<br>I'm looking for help with developing a multiplayer game<br>I'm currently am just about to Graduate with a Python Degree<br>Ask me about debugging...
-I really enjoy working through the code<br>Fun fact - I always look for the short cut by going the long way round :-)
+🔭I am currently working on content creation<br>🧑🏻‍🤝‍🧑I'm looking to collaborate on software testing-related content creation<br>🎮I'm looking for help with developing a multiplayer game<br>👨‍💻I have just completed Skills Bootcamp in Software Engineering (Fundamentals)<br>🐞Ask me about debugging...
+I really enjoy working through the code<br>🏎️Fun fact - I always look for the short cut by going the long way round 🤓

 ## 🌐 Socials: